 Spay and Neuter Pitbulls

 Additionally, your Pitties are less likely to roam around and escape your premise in order to find their mates since their reproductive hormones are gone.
-This lowers their chance of fighting with other dogs or animals or getting hit by cars.
+This lowers their chance of brawling with other dogs or animals or getting hit by cars.

 How to ensure a long lifespan for your Pitbull